bol-edu/quantum-inspired_trading/README.md

 * A QSFPx1-to-SFPx4 connection cable.
 * An AAT Q2 `demo_setup.cfg` and SFP network setting files in submitted configuration directory.
 * The SBM/SQA test toolkit in submitted test_tookit directory.
-  1. Generate SBM/SQA PCAP test files by `pcap_gen.py`.
+  1. Generate SBM/SQA PCAP test files by `pcap_gen.py` which is tested under Python 3.8.5.
+  2. The dependencies of `pcap_gen.py` is installed whith command `pip3 scapy pandas`.
-  2. Decode OrderEntry results by `decode_order.py` which prints all found currency arbitrage.
+  3. Decode OrderEntry results by `decode_order.py` which prints all found currency arbitrage.

 We refer the network configuration used by the Xilinx verification team.